 There are, however, occasional exceptions.
 There’s a relatively small number of accessories that need the camera to be in a frame (like some pistol-trigger triggers; see below).

 Grips & Poles

 Some specialized grips, like pistol-trigger grips, require a frame mount to work properly.
-Right now, GoPro doesn’t have their own frame for the HERO9 Black.
+Right now, GoPro doesn’t have their own frame or cage for the HERO9 Black.
 Aftermarket manufacturers will likely make some sooner or later.

 GoPro HERO9 Batteries